 Some common examples of an inability or unwillingness to co-parent include consistently missing court-ordered pickup or drop-off times, demeaning the other parent in front of the children, denying visitation periods, and granting special privileges to the children with the intent of making the other parent look bad.

 Child custody determinations hinge on a number of parent-neutral factors.
-For a free consultation with an experienced family law attorney in Chicago, contact The Law Offices of Martin A. Delaney III, Ltd. Flexible appointment times are available.
+For a free consultation with an experienced family law attorney in Chicago, contact Andrea Heckman Law Flexible appointment times are available.